 BROWN: I think it’s wonderful for Barack Obama.
 It completely distracts the press from him.
 Look at it this way, Obama is looking very cool and very, very gracious and very big by having the team of rivals sort of strategy and bringing in Hillary, his arch rival.
 It makes him look bigger and, like a very sort of noble guy.
 Then when Hillary starts and all the fireworks start because people love, the media loves the Clintons, they create fabulous dynamics, that is a good distraction for Obama.
 He can get on with governing.

-Clinton in the Cabinet as chum for the press permitting Obama to swim safely (and nobly!) away and “get on with governing,” undisturbed (unnoticed?).Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Clinton in the Cabinet as chum for the press permitting Obama to swim safely (and nobly!) away and “get on with governing,” undisturbed (unnoticed?).Liz Cox Barrett is a writer at CJR.